grp-db/preset_tool/README.md

 **Copyright © Databricks, Inc.**

-This Library is developed and maintained by Databricks & Antimatter.
+DASL Preset Dev Tool is developed and maintained by Databricks & Antimatter.